RobAldous/RobAldous/README.md

 # Hi, I'm Rob

 I'm an experienced customer account manager, delivering excellent customer service with a keen eye for administration.
+More recently I have managed e-commerce sites, adding new products and keeping stock and information up to date.
 I have recently completed a Data Bootcamp, adding the basics of Excel, Tableau, Power BI, SQL and Python to my skillset, with the intention of beginning a career in data analysis.

 ---